 Edit mode is the default mode to build your carousel and where you’ll find yourself most of the time.
 In edit mode all elements inside the carousel builder are completely editable, so you are free to add elements, style elements using the UI, and build freely like you would build anything else in Oxygen.

 Preview mode allows you to preview what the final design will look like from inside the builder as the carousel initializes and becomes functional.
 Clicking on the carousel while in preview mode will move the carousel to the next cell.
 You can also navigate forwards and backward using the navigation elements if you are using them in your carousel.

 Important – do not attempt to drag the carousel while inside Oxygen as you’ll be dragging the elements to reposition them.

 The settings available in preview mode are mainly for controlling how the carousel behaves, for eg how many cells to move at once (grouping cells), changing the cell alignments & setting the friction & drag for the user interaction with the carousel.

-Preview mode is not for making changes to the cell widths, heights, or for repositioning or styling elements inside the repeater.
-In preview mode the elements inside the repeater are non-selectable and some of the layout controls will be hidden.
+Preview mode is not for making changes to the cell widths, heights, or for repositioning or styling elements.
+In preview mode the elements inside the carousel are non-selectable and some of the layout controls will be hidden.
 To make changes such as these, head back into edit mode.